 Q: Besides writing, what occupies your time nowadays?

-A: Writing does take up much of my day, but I have a five-year old miniature Australian shepherd who insists on walking at least three times a day.
+A: Writing does take up much of my day, but I have a nine-year old miniature Australian shepherd who insists on walking at least three times a day.
 She gets me away from my laptop and out into the fresh air where I sometimes pray, or think about what I’m writing, or come up with new ideas.
-Lately, we’ve been doing about three miles d day.
+Lately, we’ve been doing about two-three miles a day.

-Once we’re able to travel again, we’ll be resuming our yearly vacations at a Mexican beach.
-Sometimes we go up north to Minnesota’s North Shore and hike the trails beside the waterfalls.
-It’s incredily beautiful up there.
+We also take at least one vacation every winter to a Mexican beach.
+Each year, we also travel north to Minnesota’s North Shore and hike the trails beside the waterfalls.
+It’s incredibly beautiful up there.

 I also devote time to my local church.

 Q: What do you do for your church?

 A: It’s important to generously give to, attend, and engage with a local church.
 The local church is where God’s people meet on earth, preparing for when they live together throughout eternity in the Kingdom of Heaven.
 After The Gathering Church closed, a church I helped plant, we found a new church where we attend a small group each week.
 I’m also on the second-string worship band, playing acoustic and electric guitar once a month.